mike-tuxedo/blogger/README.md

 ### Installed by gitrepo
 Just take a copy of content folder, pull changes and copy back your prevous backed up content folder, because `git pull` will overwrite the content folder.

+#### Todos

+1. Add real login, check if account exist and add admin if not.
+2. Implement a category system
+3. Add themechanger
+4. Overwrite Images with the same name on the server, instead of uploading it multiple times
+5. Implement a search function
+6. Check if no posts are available, check if an user exists, if not show modal to switch to login page and create user.
+7. Enhance Settings
+    1. Save additional metatags
+    2. Add switch themes function
+    3. Add posibility for custom css
+    4. Check how to switch between php and nodejs api